 By way of example, the generation, transmission and distribution of electricity in the UAE is regulated and requires specific licences from the relevant government authorities.
-In Abu Dhabi, the DOE is the relevant emirate level authority that issues licences to conduct regulated activities in the energy sector.
+In Abu Dhabi, the Department of Energy is the relevant emirate level authority that issues licences to conduct regulated activities in the energy sector.

 Privately funded projects with foreign sponsors (other than PPPs whose structure will be as per the relevant government policy) require a structure that complies with local majority ownership requirements.

-In accordance with the Companies Law, foreigners are permitted to own up to a maximum of 49% of a UAE company (other than in the free zones), and the majority 51% is required to be owned by UAE nationals.
-Although this restriction is a deterrent to foreign investment, it is not an insurmountable hurdle as informal arrangements exist to enable foreign investors to transfer 100% beneficial interest in local companies to themselves.
+In accordance with the Companies Law, foreigners are permitted to own up to a maximum of 49% of a UAE company (other than in the free zones), and the majority of 51% is required to be owned by UAE nationals.
+Although this restriction is a deterrent to foreign investment, it is not an insurmountable hurdle, as informal arrangements exist to enable foreign investors to transfer 100% beneficial interest in local companies to themselves.
 It is common for foreign investors to enter into side agreements with the local majority-owning partners by virtue of which the foreign shareholders assume management powers and at the same time transfer to themselves the economic interest in the shares held by the local partners.
 The local shareholder is usually paid a fixed fee as part of this arrangement for acting as a local sponsor.
-The authorities in the UAE have so far tolerated this practice, and as long as there is no dispute between the parties, the arrangement works to the benefit of all shareholders.
+The authorities in the UAE have so far tolerated this practice and the arrangement works to the benefit of all shareholders, as long as there is no dispute between the parties.
 The enforceability of these side agreements is questionable and untested in the local courts.
 Although the local partner could, in theory, take over the business by revoking the side agreements, the arrangement works well in the vast majority of cases and offers a practical way forward for foreign investors wishing to do business in the UAE.

-While Federal Law No. 19 of 2018 on Foreign Direct Investment (the FDI Law) was promulgated to allow 100% foreign ownership of companies in certain sectors in the UAE subject to approval of the UAE Cabinet, the FDI Law sets out a “negative list” of 13 sectors where existing laws and restrictions will continue to apply and majority foreign ownership will not be permitted.
-This includes insurance, water and electricity, land and airport services and retail infrastructure.
+Federal Law No 19 of 2018 on Foreign Direct Investment (the FDI Law) was promulgated to allow 100% foreign ownership of companies in certain sectors in the UAE subject to approval of the UAE Cabinet, but it also sets out a “negative list” of 13 sectors where existing laws and restrictions will continue to apply and majority foreign ownership will not be permitted.
+These include insurance, water and electricity, land and airport services and retail infrastructure.

 Foreign contractors can partner with local contractors, either by setting up an offshore holding company to hold their interests in a UAE company that will be licensed to carry out the construction work or by entering into contractual arrangements outside of the UAE company.
 The former is advantageous in that it allows the foreign contractor to have a direct interest in the local company.
 Smaller projects can also be carried out by a single established local entity, where a foreign contractor is the sole shareholder.